 What is it?

-The Rubio Monocoat Oil Plus 2C is a hardwax oil wood finish that bonds to timber, and protects from daily wear, heat and water.
-Hardwax oil wood finishes are typically manufactured from a mix of one or more vegetable oils and one or more waxes.
-Basic examples date back to the 1800’s where Linseed oil was applied to timber to protect it, followed by a beeswax application to enhance the appearance.
-However, this two-step method required regular maintenance to maintain the appearance and functionality, leading to the development of the modern hardwax finishes that are popular today.
+The Rubio Monocoat Oil Plus 2C is a hardwax oil wood finish that bonds to timber.
+It protects from daily wear, heat and water.
+Hardwax oil wood finishes are typically manufactured from a mix of vegetable oils and waxes.
+Examples date back to the 1800’s where Linseed oil was applied to timber to protect it, followed by a beeswax application to enhance the appearance.
+However, this two-step method required regular maintenance to maintain the appearance and functionality.
+This lead to the development of the modern hardwax finishes that are popular today.

 Where I use it:

-I use it on the majority of my non-rustic pieces as it produces a lovely matte finish, is easy to maintain / repair and very hardwearing (originally designed for floors).
-While I wouldn’t recommend drinking the stuff, Rubio Monocoat has a Fit for Food certification from an independent testing institute and is 0% VOC – meaning I can use it with confidence for the pieces I create.
+I use it on the majority of my pieces as it produces a lovely matte finish, is easy to maintain, simple to repair and hardwearing.
+While I wouldn’t recommend drinking the stuff, Rubio Monocoat has a Fit for Food certification from an independent testing institute.
+It is 0% VOC meaning I can use it with confidence for the pieces I create.

 Why I use it: